 Power of attorney documents are effective immediately unless the document specifies otherwise.
 Many California residents include language stating that the power of attorney will become effective upon the incapacity of the principal.
 Usually, this type of language is included in the SPECIAL INSTRUCTIONS portion of the form.

-In California, power of attorney forms are automatically considered durable power of attorney documents unless the principle crosses out the sentence stating that the power of attorney will continue even though he or she becomes incapacitated.
+In California, power of attorney forms are automatically considered durable power of attorney documents unless the principal crosses out the sentence stating that the power of attorney will continue even though he or she becomes incapacitated.

 WHEN IS A POWER OF ATTORNEY BENEFICIAL?

 Creating a power of attorney is an essential part of California estate planning.
-A power of attorney allows your designated agent to access accounts that cannot be titled in your trust, or assets you may chose not to title in the name of your trust.
+A power of attorney allows your designated agent to access accounts that cannot be titled in your trust, or assets you may choose not to title in the name of your trust.
 For example, retirement accounts like IRAs cannot be titled in a trust.
 A power of attorney allows your agent to access these accounts if you become incapacitated, without needing to petition the court for a conservatorship.
 Creating a power of attorney saves your estate and loved ones time, money, and stress.

 OUR CALIFORNIA LAWYERS CAN HELP

 If you are interested in drafting a power of attorney document, our attorneys can help.
 At the Law Offices of Daniel A. Hunt, we place a high priority on offering our clients helpful, knowledgeable, and honest legal advice.
 We can provide legal counsel as to the best type of power of attorney for you and your loved ones.
 Contact our law firm today to schedule your initial consultation at our Sacramento, Folsom, or Roseville offices.
 We offer in-person, virtual, and telephone appointments for your convenience.